schellingerhout/schellingerhout.github.io/_posts/2017-08-03-udacity_machlearn1.md

 I am posting this tutorial as I learn R. I will respond to feedback for errata in the comments.
 {: .notice}

-I will not address any issues that we have covered in the getting started section (or the [Kaggle Titanic tutorial follow-along] ({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}).
-Follow along at Udemy [R, ggplot, and Simple Linear Regression](https://www.udemy.com/machlearn1/learn/v4/overview)
+I will not address any issues that we have covered in the getting started section or the [Kaggle Titanic tutorial follow-along]({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}).

+To follow along with this blog post you can head to Udemy [R, ggplot, and Simple Linear Regression](https://www.udemy.com/machlearn1/learn/v4/overview).
+Register and and follow along with the free class.

 ## Getting Started
 ### Introduction
 Dr. Charles Redmond has a series of R videos at Udemy.
-Gives a motivation that he wants to bring data science under other disciplines.
+In the introduction he gives a motivation that he wants to bring data science under other disciplines.
 His goal is understanding linear regression.
 I am already familiar with linear regression, but a refresher is good.

 This course is provided for free and I don't want to be too harsh, but I will point out shortcomings and errors in the tutorial.
 Anyone that makes a course and provides it for free needs to be commended, even if the course or material is not perfect.
 This is why I always ask for feedback.
 I will use the feedback and adjust and fix my material as needed